cwsecur1ty/cwsecur1ty.github.io/index.md

 ## 🔒 Security and Monitoring

-Security is a priority in this homelab, with multiple tools and processes in place for monitoring and threat detection.
+Security is a priority for the homelab, with multiple tools and processes in place for monitoring and threat detection.

 - **Firewall and Intrusion Detection**: Configuration of firewalls and IDS/IPS tools.
-- **SIEM Analysis**: Using Splunk and the ELK Stack for real-time log analysis.
+- **SIEM Analysis**: Using Splunk for real-time log analysis.
-- **Network Monitoring**: Tools like Zabbix or Nagios to keep track of network and server health.
+- **Network Monitoring**: _Need to implement Zabbix or Nagios to keep track of network and server health._

 ➡️ [Dive into Security and Monitoring](security.md)